ruilisi/fortune-sheet/docs/guide/api.md

 	- Set the value of cell "B1" in the current worksheet to the formula "=sum(A1)"		`workbookRef.current.setCellValue(0, 1, "=sum(A1)");`

-	- Set the value of the cell "C1" in the current worksheet to the formula "=sum(A1:B1)" with a red background, the cell object can be without `v` and `m` values, fortune-sheet will automatically calculate the results based on the formula.
-If there are `v` and `m` values that are not updated or non-formula results, fortune-sheet will still calculate the prepared results based on the data actually associated with the formula.		`workbookRef.current.setCellValue(0, 2, {f: "=sum(A1:B1)", bg:"#FF0000"})`
+	- Set the value of the cell "C1" in the current worksheet to the formula "=sum(A1:B1)" with a red background, the cell object can be without `v` and `m` values, online-sheet will automatically calculate the results based on the formula.
+If there are `v` and `m` values that are not updated or non-formula results, online-sheet will still calculate the prepared results based on the data actually associated with the formula.		`workbookRef.current.setCellValue(0, 2, {f: "=sum(A1:B1)", bg:"#FF0000"})`

 	- Set the "C1" cell again and the new formula can still take effect.